Author: Vlatka Vuković, Co-founder and Lead Consultant at Horvath Wolf d.o.o. CIPP/E, ISO 27001 LA, ISO 9001 LA

 Professionally, I am a consultant.
-Clients hire me to identify irregularities and to propose the best solutions for them.
+Clients hire me to identify irregularities and propose the best solutions for them.
 Still, just as I do it professionally, I also can’t help but notice mistakes even when I’m in a private capacity.

 What follows is a series of professional and private experiences taken from the perspective of a privacy geek on vacation.